-(c) Any mitigating circumstances; especially whether the offense with which the defendant is charged was committed while he was under the influence of extreme mental or emotional disturbance; and whether his capacity to appreciate the criminality of his conduct or to conform his conduct to the requirements of the law was substantially impaired;
+(c) Any mitigating circumstances; especially whether the offense with which the defendant is charged was committed while he was under the influence of extreme mental or emotional disturbance; and whether his capacity to appreciate the criminality of his conduct or to conform his conduct to the requirements of the law was substantially impaired; and

-(d) His capacity to understand and to knowingly, intelligently and voluntarily waive or assert his constitutional rights at the time of his statement(s) to police; and

-(e) Whether he is mentally retarded as defined in Atkins v.
+(d) Whether he is intellectually disabled as defined in Atkins v.
 Virginia, 536 U.S. 304, 122 S. Ct.
 2242, 153 L.Ed.
 2d 335 (2002), and Chase v State, 873.
 So.
 2d 1013 (Miss.
 2004).

-IT IS ORDERED that a written report on all issues referenced in this order be issued in compliance with MRCrP 12.3(c) and furnished to the Circuit Clerk, or if the Circuit Clerk does not yet have this case docketed then to this Court, for provision to the Court and counsel in accordance with MRCrP 12.4(a).
+IT IS ORDERED that a written report on all issues referenced in this order be issued in compliance with MRCrP 12.3(c) and furnished to the Circuit Clerk, or if the Circuit Clerk does not yet have this case docketed then to this Court, for provision to the Court and counsel in accordance with MRCrP 12.4(a), and to MSH Forensic Services.
 To the extent deemed medically or psychologically necessary in order to formulate opinions on the issues in question, the Mississippi State Hospital is authorized to admit the Defendant and conduct the necessary investigation, evaluation, treatment, testing, and evaluation processes in accordance with MRCrP 12.3, if such can be reasonably accommodated.
 If and while the defendant is at the Mississippi State Hospital for such purposes, the Defendant is to receive and undergo any and all medically and psychologically necessary treatment, testing, and evaluation processes, whether the Defendant shall consent to such or not, and authorization for such is hereby specifically given and confirmed.

 IT IS FURTHER ORDERED that any medical, psychiatric, psychological, educational, dependency/addiction, and employment privileges of the Defendant are waived to the extent necessary to fulfill the purposes and directives of this order, and any and all records of the Defendant that may be potentially relevant to the evaluation of Defendant are hereby ordered and directed to be obtained, released, and provided to the staff of Forensic Services of Mississippi State Hospital at Whitfield or such other facility or evaluator as may be designated or allowed by the Court, to aid and assist in said evaluation and/or treatment of the defendant.